Additional DWI Crimes in Texas

 If your license is suspended, you can apply for an occupational license, which allows you to drive for essential purposes such as work, school, or household duties.
 You will need to pay reinstatement fees and meet any other requirements specified by the DPS to reinstate your license after the suspension period ends.

-Driving While Your License Is Invalid
+What Happens When You Drive While Your License Is Invalid?

 DWI is not the only way you can get your driving license suspended.
 If you drive a motor vehicle and your license has already been suspended or revoked in TX, you are driving while your license is invalid (DWLI).
 If a law enforcement officer in Fort Worth pulls you over on the road at this time, your driver's license will be suspended for an additional amount of time.
 Accruing such violations compounds legal challenges significantly, highlighting the importance of adhering to all licensing rules.